Politics of East Germany: Council of Ministers

-The Council of Ministers (Ministerrat der DDR) was the government of East Germany and the highest organ of the state apparatus.
+The Council of Ministers (Ministerrat der DDR) was the government of East Germany and, since 1968, the supreme executive and administrative organ.
 Its position in the system of government and its functions and tasks were specified in the Constitution as amended in 1974, as well as in the "Law on the Council of Ministers of the German Democratic Republic" of October 1972.
 Whereas earlier the Council of Ministers had been described as the "executive organ of the People's Chamber," the 1972 statute defined the council as the "government."
 According to the new law, the Council of Ministers was to "carry out the decisions of the party of the working class on the basis of the laws and decisions of the People's Chamber."
 The Constitution (as amended in 1974) significantly expanded the functions of the Council of Ministers at the expense of the State Council.

 In 1987, the Council of Ministers consisted of a chairman, two first deputy chairmen, and nine deputy chairmen, all of whom constituted an inner circle called the Presidium of the Council of Ministers.
 The chairman of the Council of Ministers, Willi Stoph, was head of the government as an equivalent to prime minister.
 Stoph, a representative of the "old guard" and a Politbüro member since 1953, was again appointed council chairman in 1986.
 Unlike the nine deputy chairmen, the two first deputy chairmen, Politbüro members Werner Krolikowski and Alfred Neumann, generally had not been responsible for specific ministerial portfolios.
 Four of the nine deputy chairmen represented the four non-SED political parties allowed to operate in East Germany: Rudolf Schulze of the CDU (Minister of Posts and Telecommunications), Hans Reichelt of the DBD (Minister of Environmental Protection and Water Management), Hans-Joachim Heusinger of the LDPD (Minister of justice), and Manfred Flegel of the NDPD (Chairman of the State Contract Court).
 The other five positions held by deputy chairman on the Presidium of the Council of Ministers were occupied by members of the Central Committee of the SED.
 Two of the appointees, Günther Kleiber and Gerhard Schürer, a candidate member, were also Politbüro members.
 Of the thirty-three regular members on the council, including both ministers and non-ministers, nineteen were concurrently members of the Central Committee of the SED, and two were also Politbüro members.
 The latter were Erich Mielke, the Minister of State Security, and Hans-Joachim Böhme, Minister of University and Technical Affairs.